-Alan Edrick's, Ajay Mehra's, Victor Sze's and Manoocher Mansouri's Employment Agreements
+Alan Edrick's, Victor Sze's and Nicholas Ong's Employment Agreements

-On April 4, 2012, the Company entered into its current employment agreement with each of Messrs.
-Edrick, Mehra, Sze and Mansouri, which were effective as of January 1, 2012.
 For purposes of this section, Messrs.
-Edrick, Mehra, Sze and Mansouri are each individually referred to as the "Executive."
+Edrick, Sze and Ong are each individually referred to as the "Executive."
+In April 2012, the Company entered into its current employment agreement with each Executive, which were effective as of January 1, 2012.
 The terms of such agreements are substantially identical.
 Unless the agreement is terminated earlier in accordance with its terms, the agreement has a one year term that shall automatically be extended for successive one year periods, unless either party delivers notice of non-renewal to the other party at least 30 days prior to the end of the initial term or any renewal period then in effect.
 The employment agreement terminates on January 1 following the year in which the Executive turns 68 (the "Executive Scheduled Retirement Date").
-The agreements provide for an initial annual base salary of \$402,000 for Mr. Edrick, \$402,000 for Mr. Mehra, \$350,000 for Mr. Sze and \$270,500 for Mr. Mansouri.
-The Executive is also eligible to receive discretionary bonus payments from the bonus pool established by the Company for its officers and employees and to participate in incentive compensation and other employee benefit plans established by the Company.
+The agreements provide for an initial annual base salary of \$402,000 for Mr. Edrick, \$350,000 for Mr. Sze and \$345,000 for Mr. Ong.
+The Executive is also eligible to receive bonus payments from the bonus pool established by the Company for its officers and employees and to participate in incentive compensation and other employee benefit plans established by the Company.
 The agreement contains certain restrictive covenants and other prohibitions that protect the Company's proprietary and confidential information following termination and preclude the Executive during the term of the agreement and for 18 months thereafter from soliciting for hire any individual that was an executive, supervisor or manager of the Company on, or within 90 days prior to, the Executive's last date of employment with the Company.